RobertK66/HomeAudio/README.md

 # HomeAudio
-Simple WebRadio/CD-Player based on [Sharpcaster](https://www.nuget.org/packages/Sharpcaster/) and [ConsoleGUI](https://github.com/TomaszRewak/C-sharp-console-gui-framework)
+Simple WebRadio/CD-Player based on [Sharpcaster](https://github.com/Tapanila/SharpCaster/) and [ConsoleGUI](https://github.com/TomaszRewak/C-sharp-console-gui-framework)

 Usage:
 * Download latest release
 * Extract version for Windows or Linux to your working dir.
-  * Change the "CcName" entry to give the Name of the Chrome cast device you want to use for playback (if not sure what the name is look for '...
-ChromeCastWrapper - found \<xyz\>' messages in Log Panel).
+  * Change the "CcName" entry in appsettings.json to give the name of the chromecast device you want to use for playback (if not sure what the name is look for '...
+ChromeCastWrapper - found \<xyz\>' messages in log panel).
   * Edit the files 'Cds.json' and 'WebRadios.json' to your needs.
   * If needed adapt the Section "MediaTabs" in appsettings.json (Resize Cols, Rows and CellSize or add/remove more Tabs)
   * Execute ConGui(.exe) application and have fun.